extrabacon/pyspreadsheet/README.md

 ## Features

-+ Faster and more memory efficient than most alternatives
++ Faster and more memory efficient than most JS-only alternatives
 + Uses child processes for isolation and parallelization (will not leak the Node process)
-+ Can stream large files with a stream-like API
++ Can stream large files with a Node stream-like API
 + Can write large files with a simple forward-only API
 + Support for both XLS and XLSX formats
 + Native integration with Javascript objects

 ## Limitations

-+ Requires Python 2.7+
 + Reading does not parse formats, only data
-+ XLS writing is not yet implemented
++ XLS writing is not yet implemented, only XLSX for now
++ Only the forward-only write API is available

 ## Installation
 ```bash